Ambur POS Review

 Square for Restaurants

 As we said earlier, Square for Restaurants manages to pack in more features at a lower cost than Ambur, making it an obvious choice as an alternative.
 Besides all the features also offered by Ambur, Square for Restaurants has a delivery management platform, loyalty program, and marketing and payroll add-ons.
-You’ll also get access to Square’s affordable payment processing rates, which start at 2.75%.
+You’ll also get access to Square’s affordable payment processing rates, which start at 2.6%.
 Like TouchBistro and Ambur, Square runs on iPads, and it features some of the most popular hardware options on the market.
-The price of Square for Restaurants is $60 for one terminal and an additional $20 for every terminal thereafter.
+The price of Square for Restaurants varies depending on the plan you choose.

 Is Ambur POS Right for Your Business?